 Well, you’re nearly there.
 If you’ve passed everything else, you’ll then have a final interview with the Regional Managing Director.
 So make sure you’re prepared!

 Think you’ve got what it takes?
 Amazing!
 Let’s start your Aldi career today.

 You should be aware that we may ask you to consider working in a location other than your initial preference.

-The application window for our Bolton, Cardiff and Neston regions is still open.
+The application window for our Bolton, Cardiff, Neston and Sawley regions is still open.

 The application window for all other regions is now closed until September 2021.Find a Graduate role near me

 Discover more about how and why Aldi means more.
 Our brochure includes lots of profiles from Graduates and Directors, so you can hear about real experiences and see where you fit in.Download now